Resources

 The Board of Pensions has consistently built upon the legacy of its founders.

 Today, we serve more than 65,000 individuals through the Benefits Plan of the PC(USA) and continue to expand access to benefits and our assistance and education programs.
-As we affirm our commitment to mutual care and wholeness for those who serve the Church and its affiliated organizations, we have redesigned the Benefits Plan to better meet the needs of the changing Church.
+As we affirm our commitment to mutual care and wholeness for those who serve the Church and its affiliated organizations, we have updated the Benefits Plan's dues structure to better meet the needs of the changing Church.

-Here are resources and tools to help you better understand the redesign of the Benefits Plan, including FAQs.
+Here are resources and tools to help you better understand the 2025 Benefits Plan, including FAQs.